hereisb612/hereisb612.github.io/README.md

-# Coding Learning
+# Ethan's Blog

-Here are all the things about my learning.
+Here are all the things about myself.
 Using both English and Mandarin to write.

 ## Java